Our 30 Minute Easy Shepherd’s Pie Recipe

 Have you ever tried using sweet potato?

-We recently shared our cheeseburger shepherd’s pie that was also amazing.
+We recently shared our shepherd’s pie with cheese and ground beef that was also amazing.
 This is my favorite when I am looking to cheat on my healthy diet and go all in!

 Our 30 Minute Bake Easy Shepherd’s Pie